mignon-p/json65/README.md

 long) are provided to the callback as a string.
 (Like strings, numbers cannot be more than 255 digits long.)

+The callback function may return an error if it wishes.
+This will cause parsing to stop immediately, and the error code returned by the callback will be returned by `j65_parse()`.
+Error codes are negative numbers, and the user may use the codes from `J65_USER_ERROR` to `-1`, inclusive, for their own error codes.

-## Tree interface
+## Tree interface (json65-tree.h)

 If you use the event-driver parser, you'll need to build your own data structure (or otherwise handle the data somehow) as the events come in.
-If you don't want to do that, you can use the tree interface instead, which builds up a data structure for you.
+If you don't want to do that, you can use the tree interface (`json65-tree.h`) instead, which builds up a data structure for you.
 This only works for small files, because the entire tree has to fit in memory at once.

+Unlike the event-based parser, the tree interface uses dynamic memory allocation.

+## Printing JSON (json65-print.h)

+Mostly, JSON65 is a parser.
+However, it does have some support for printing JSON back to a file, in `json65-print.h`.
+The function `j65_print_tree()` will print a JSON tree (from the tree interface in `json65-tree.h`) to a given filehandle.
+It prints the entire JSON tree on a single line with no whitespace.
+This is the most compact format for a machine-readable JSON file, but it is not particularly human-readable.

+If you write your own code to print JSON, either because you want to pretty-print it, or because you are using a data structure other than `j65_node`, you may still want to use the function `j65_print_escaped()` from `json65-quote.h`.
+It handles escaping a string using the JSON escape sequences.

 ## API documentation